0xfffangel/web3dex-python/README.md

-MultiDEX python lib
+WEB3Dex python lib
 ===

 A flexible python library to interact with evm-like DEX.
-MultiDex library provide a unified interface for SC based on uniswap-fork.
+WEB3Dex library provide a unified interface for SC based on uniswap-fork.
 Based on [web3](https://github.com/ethereum/web3.py).

 ### Supported Dex in chains